-Please let me have any questions or feedback about B2 here and I'll put your question and my answer on the website - Martin Brennan.
+Please let me have any questions or feedback about B2 here .
+I'll put useful questions and my answers in this Q&A section - Martin Brennan.

 Search the Brennan website using Google - JB7 and B2

 David A tells me there is User Group forming on Facebook here.

 I recently added some support for Album Art.
 You can add an image to an album so it will be displayed when a track from that album is played.

 You can use the "official" cover art but there is nothing to stop you using your own images - an old friend or photo from a holiday or special occasion.

 You can load the image when your rip the CD.

 These images come from indirectly from MusicBrainz so its not 100%.